dhcai21/RVHaplo/README.md

 `-mq  | --map_qual`

-If your want to filter some reads with small mapping qualities, you can use this parameter (e.g., 20).
+If you want to filter some reads with small mapping qualities, you can use this parameter (e.g., 20).
 When you data have a large number of reads, you can use this parameter to remove some bad-quality reads.
 This will help accelerate the running.

 `-e  | --error_rate`